SpiderDave/DavePatcher/README.md

     break
         Use this to end the patch early.
 Handy if you want to add some testing stuff at the bottom.

+    error [<reason>]
+        End the patch early and display an error message.
+Optionally provide a reason.

+    pause
+        Pauses script and waits for user input

+    getinput <text>
+        Prompt for user input displaying <text> and store the result in the variable "INPUT".

     goto <label>
         Go to the label <label>.
         Example: